PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Experiments

 DDPM with 1,000 denoising steps produced catastrophically unstable outputs.
 During training, the standard deviation of generated codes oscillated wildly, between $0.17\times$ and $338\times$ the true value across epochs, and the model never converged to a stable generative regime.
 No valid 3D meshes could be extracted from any generated code.
 This failure is consistent with the theoretical expectation that iterative Markov chains require per-step accuracy that is unattainable with only 1,107 training points in 64 dimensions.
 As approximation errors at each of the 1,000 steps compound multiplicatively, pushing generated codes far outside the data manifold.
 This result carries a practical implication for the field: DDPM and related multi-step diffusion models should not be applied to small scientific datasets without fundamental architectural modifications.

-Standard conditional flow matching converged to a stable model but exhibited severe mode collapse, producing only 3--6\% of real intra-species variation in Fig.~\ref{fig:diversity_bar}.
+Standard conditional flow matching converged to a stable model but exhibited severe mode collapse, producing only 3--6\% of real intra-species variation (see SI Fig.~S2).
 Importantly, the model learned the correct between-species structure (species centroids were accurately placed in latent space, as evidenced by the high LPC of 0.993), but entirely failed to capture within-species variation.
-This is precisely the failure mode predicted by our analysis in Section~\ref{Stage 3: Residual Conditional Flow Matching} with $\sim$4 training points per conditioned class, the MSE-optimal velocity field converges to the conditional mean.
+This is precisely the failure mode predicted by our analysis in Stage 3: Residual Conditional Flow Matching with $\sim$4 training points per conditioned class, the MSE-optimal velocity field converges to the conditional mean.
 The standard CFM result thus serves as a controlled ablation that isolates the contribution of our residual decomposition.

 The proposed Residual CFM overcomes both failure modes by factorizing generation into analytic centroid lookup and neural residual prediction.
-At the code level, it achieves 88--129\% of real intra-species variation across the four focal species, variation that is genuinely generated, not memorized, as verified by our three-test framework (Section~\ref{sec:verification}).
+At the code level, it achieves 88--129\% of real intra-species variation across the four focal species, variation that is genuinely generated, not memorized, as verified by our three-test framework (see Section~\ref{sec:verification}).
 Compared to the GMM baseline, Residual CFM achieves superior fidelity ($0.00181$ vs.\ $0.00190$) and a 20\% lower morphometric Fr\'{e}chet distance ($10{,}641$ vs.\ $13{,}322$), indicating closer distributional matching in biologically meaningful feature space.

-SI Table~S3 provides a per-species breakdown of both mesh-level and code-level diversity for the four focal species.
+Table~\ref{tab:perspecies} provides a per-species breakdown of both mesh-level and code-level diversity for the four focal species.
 The discrepancy between code-level diversity (88--129\%) and mesh-level Chamfer distance (CD) diversity (5--42\%) reflects the non-linear decoder: small code perturbations near species centroids produce visually distinct but geometrically similar meshes.
 The code-level metric captures the full variation learned by the generative model; the mesh-level metric is more conservative and influenced by the SDF decoder's smoothing effect.

 In unconditional generation mode, the Residual CFM spans 72.7\% of training diversity, compared to GMM's 60.8\%, confirming broader morphospace coverage.
 These results establish the Residual CFM as the first neural generative model to successfully produce diverse, species-appropriate 3D biological morphology from a dataset of only 100 specimens.